 - Agricultural Equipment Sales Engineer

-- Aerospace Products Sales Engineer
+- Ceramic Products Sales Engineer

 - Product Sales Engineer

-Job Opportunities for Sales Engineers
+Job Demand for Sales Engineers

 The states with the most job growth for Sales Engineer are Nevada, Utah, and Washington.
 Watch out if you plan on working in Wyoming, Vermont, or New Mexico.
 These states have the worst job growth for this type of profession.

-Sales Engineer Salary
+Average Sales Engineers Salary

 Sales Engineers who work in Delaware, Colorado, or Washington, make the highest salaries.